 - The condom will be rolled up into a ring shape.
 Using your finger, before putting it on, gently unroll it a teeny tiny bit to figure out which way is the correct way to put on the condom.

-- Pinch the tip of the condom to remove any air and leave a little place to collect his semen.
-Place the still-rolled-up condom over the tip of his penis.
-If your partner is uncircumcised, be sure to pull back his foreskin before rolling on the condom.
+- Pinch the tip of the condom to remove any air and leave a little place to collect their semen.
+Place the still-rolled-up condom over the tip of their penis.
+If your partner is uncircumcised, be sure to pull back their foreskin before rolling on the condom.

 - Smooth out any air bubbles, and double check to make sure there’s enough room at the tip, and for the condom to move around and give slightly.
 If it is too tight, it may break.